 - Am I making sense so far?
 Yes, great can the group sum up what I have said so far?

-- Before I go on, what do you think is the most important part so far?
+- Before I go on, what do you think is the most critical part so far?

 Tip; Keep your notes handy and on the relevant point.
 In preparation rehearse rehearse rehearse exactly as your going to do it, in the same spot if possible and always in full dress with all of your equipment.

-To make this point, I want to share with you why it’s so important.
-Every military unit around the world rehearses every operation or maneuver over and over again.
+To make this point, I want to share why it’s so important.
+Every military unit around the world rehearses every operation or maneuver repeatedly.
 Because it works, remember, know your content!

 Examples for when you’re with friends: